FIRE POWER! with Mario Murillo and Pastor Todd Coconato I 7-5-23

-Join Mario and Todd as they discuss several very important topics and what YOU need to know including the A.I.
-Threat, how a mother lost her child to the Transgender Movement, and Ministy Breakthroughs!
+Join Mario and Todd as they discuss several very important topics and what YOU need to know!

 https://mariomurillo.org/